The workshop considered both of the following approaches:

 - Natech risk reduction as a part of natural disaster risks prevention, preparedness and response,

-and will consist of eight sessions, each with a panel of speakers addressing the session’s topic from different perspectives
+and consisted of eight sessions, each with a panel of speakers addressing the session’s topic from different perspectives

 Please see the Draft Programme for more details on speakers and presentation!

 In general, the sessions covered the following aspects:

 Session 1: Natech Risk Management in Industry: Understanding Natech Risks, Natech Risk Reduction

 Starting the workshop with a session focusing on the industry, it shall be clarified that there is a difference between Natech risk management by operators of hazardous facilities and by public authorities.
 Furthermore, this session serves as a starting point to the workshop by presenting case-studies.

 The identification of natural hazards as well as the compiling and distribution (communication) of information on them are important tasks of public authorities.
 Outputs of such work include proper assessments of Natech risks.
 This session offers good practice examples of such assessment methods and tools as they are already applied at certain facilities and for risk analysis in general.